Updated with Nintendo Switch Sports.

-However, seeing as you can't attach Joy-Con to the console anymore, you will definitely need a way to charge them separately, such as a Joy-Con Charging Grip.
+For all other games, local multiplayer is possible.
+However, seeing as you can't attach Joy-Con to Switch Lite, you will definitely need a way to charge them separately, such as a Joy-Con Charging Grip.

-List of games that don't support Handheld Mode
+List of Switch games that don't support Handheld Mode

 We'll update this as new titles are released which don't support Handheld mode:

 - Fitness Boxing